2024-02-22T17:35:00Z By Keeley Rodgers

 The Brecon Beacons National Park has so much to offer, from scenery to attractions such as castles, museums and industrial mines.
 Groups visiting the area might like to head to the National Botanic Garden of Wales, full of horticultural delights.
 For history lovers the Carreg Cennen Castle ruins are waiting to be explored.
 Plus, there are beautiful landscapes, gushing waterfalls and fairy tale-like hidden gems throughout.

 7. Cynghordy Viaduct

 Cynghordy is a remote village surrounded by lots of picturesque countryside.
 And just beyond the village, you’ll come across the Cynghordy Viaduct, an impressive railway line towering above you.
-You can get great views of this on many walking trails and it is certainly one for the photo album and travel diary.
+You can get great views of this on many walking trails - certainly one for the travel diary.

 This quaint and rather unusual village was only created in the 20th century by architect Clough Williams-Ellis.
-Best known for its beautiful architecture, this Welsh town is exotic looking, especially in the summer, with bright colours, blue pools and domed roofs.
-Group visits are welcome in the town and can include lunches and overnight stays.
-There’s plenty to explore from the gardens to the history.
+Best known for its beautiful buildings, this Welsh town is exotic looking, especially in the summer, with bright colours, blue pools and domed roofs.
+Group visits are welcome in the town and can usually include lunches and overnight stays.
+There’s plenty to explore, from the gardens to the history.